inducer/loopy/doc/tutorial.rst

     instructions reading that variable will automatically depend on the writing instruction.

-The intention of this heuristic is to cover the common case of a precomputed result being stored and used many times.
+The intent of this heuristic is to cover the common case of a precomputed result being stored and used many times.
 Generally, these dependencies are *in addition* to any manual dependencies added via ``{dep=...}``.
 It is possible (but rare) that the heuristic adds undesired